Kindly Supported By:

 Train to Cambridge:

-There are train stations: Cambridge (main) and Cambridge North (for regional connections)
+There are two train stations: Cambridge (main) and Cambridge North (for regional connections)

 From London, trains depart from Kings Cross or Liverpool Street, and occasionally St Pancras International